Johanna Cornelia (Anya) Luscombe-Serlie EN

 Study

 Luscombe studied Economics and Politics at the University of Durham between 1986 and 1989.
-In 1990-1991 followed a postgraduate in Journalism (BJTC) at Darlington College of Technology, after which she specialized in teaching English as a foreign language (2003).
+In 1990-1991 she did a postgraduate in Journalism (BJTC) at Darlington College of Technology, after which she specialized in teaching English conversation classes (2003).
 Since the Universiteit Utrecht started a University College in Middelburg in 2004, she works there as a teacher in Media.[1]
 In 2012 Luscombe was promoted to Phd. at Universiteit Utrecht after writing her disseratation entitled ‘’Sending the right mesage.
 Forty years of BBC Radio News’’ (1960-2000).

 Selected list of publications